Leshta Chorba

 Execute the weeknight zaprazhka.

-Sprinkle the flour over the softened vegetables and stir vigorously for 1 minute to cook off the raw flavor.
-Pull the pot completely off the heat and stir in the sweet paprika—doing this off the heat prevents the paprika's sugars from burning and turning bitterly disastrous.
+Sprinkle the flour directly over the softened vegetables and stir vigorously for 1 minute to cook off the raw taste.
+Pull the pot completely off the heat—paprika burns in seconds and turns bitterly unforgiving—and stir in the sweet paprika until it blooms.

 3. 03

 Immediately return the pot to the heat and pour in the water, stirring well to dissolve the flour and paprika into a rich, reddish liquid.
-Add the par-boiled lentils, bring to a gentle boil, then lower the heat to a simmer and cook partially covered for 25 to 30 minutes until the lentils are completely tender.
+Add the par-boiled lentils, bring to a gentle boil, then lower the heat to a simmer.
+Cover partially and cook for 25 to 30 minutes, or until the lentils are completely soft.

 4. 04

-Introduce the acid and herbs late in the process.
+Introduce the acid and herbs only after the lentils are fully cooked.

-Crucially, do not add the tomatoes until the lentils are soft, as acid will permanently harden their skins.
-Stir in the crushed tomatoes, summer savory, salt, and black pepper, simmering gently for another 10 to 15 minutes to marry the flavors and thicken the chorba.
+Never add tomatoes early, or the acid will permanently harden the lentil skins.
+Once tender, stir in the crushed tomatoes, the summer savory, salt, and black pepper.
+Simmer gently for another 10 to 15 minutes to let the flavors marry and the broth thicken into a true chorba.

 5. 05